 Born to Greek immigrant parents in the American South, Magnum photographer Constantine Manos first started photographing in his native South Carolina – a world he felt dislocated from as it writhed in the throes of segregation’s latter days and the growing momentum of the civil rights movement.
 Via building his own darkroom and joining his school’s camera club Manos found himself a professional photographer by his mid-teens, working for newspapers before landing his dream job in Boston photographing the city’s symphony orchestra.
 This led to his book, Portrait of A Symphony, published in 1960.
 These projects were all shot in black and white and led toward his career-defining work in the isolated villages of Greece.
 And then it all changed, as Manos wilfully switched to color, which resulted in two books – American Color and American Color 2.

 Here, the photographer reflects upon his career to date – spanning formats, topics, and continents.
-From his early poetic studies of South Carolina and Greece’s isolated villages to his searingly vibrant photographs of a blue-collar America of bikers, cheerleaders, tattoos, and gay parades.
+From his early poetic studies of South Carolina and Greece’s isolated villages to his searingly vibrant photographs of a blue-collar America of bikers, cheerleaders, tattoos, and gay pride parades.

 The lead image in this article (above) is now available – for the first time ever – as a limited edition 8×10″ Magnum stamped print.
 You can see all images available in this selection— the first collection of Magnum Editions— and learn more about the 8X10″ prints here, on the Magnum Shop.